Updated: 23 November 2018

 We issued a warning about the TV Licensing refund scams on the Which?
 Facebook page, and at the time of writing the post has been shared more than 4,700 times.

-It’s unclear why there has been such a sharp increase in these scam emails, but we’ll be keeping an eye on the situation and updating this post with the latest versions of these scams.
+It’s unclear why there has been such a sharp increase in these scam emails, but we will be keeping an eye on the situation and updating this post with the latest versions of these scams.

 What to do if you’ve entered your personal details